 A webcast audio seminar is a 1-hour telephone conference call supplemented by webcast PowerPoint slides, the webinars are a method of exchanging vital information on timely topics in medical education.
 The slant of each is geared toward our membership who have responsibility for teaching the basic sciences to those in medical training.

-Upcoming Series: Winter 2017
+Current Series: Winter 2017

 Creating a Culture of Well-being at an Academic Health Center